blbadger/blbadger.github.io/neural-networks.md

 model = DeepNetwork()

 ```
-The way to reach the `Conv2D` layer arguments is as follows: `Conv2D(16, 3, padding='same', activation='relu')` signifies 16 convolutional (aka filter) layers with a kernal size of 3, padded such that the x- and y-dimensions of each convolutional layer do not decrease, using ReLU (rectified linear units) as the neuronal activation function.
+The way to read the `Conv2D` layer arguments is as follows: `Conv2D(16, 3, padding='same', activation='relu')` signifies 16 convolutional (aka filter) layers with a kernal size of 3, padded such that the x- and y-dimensions of each convolutional layer do not decrease, using ReLU (rectified linear units) as the neuronal activation function.
 The stride length is by default 1 unit in both x- and y-directions.

 The network architecture shown above may be represented graphically as